-ITS does not currently have resources available to develop or manage SharePoint for SU departments.
-If your department is interested in developing and managing a SharePoint presence please contact the University CIO Chris Van Liew. (firstname.lastname@example.org)
+As of August 2019, SharePoint Online is a self-service offering from Microsoft.
+ITS can provide an out-of-the-box SharePoint site, but does not currently have resources available to develop or design SharePoint for SU departments.
+If your department is interested in developing and managing a SharePoint presence please contact the ITS Service Desk (firstname.lastname@example.org).

 For instructions on setting up mail forwarding in Office 365, please take a look at the following Microsoft support article.

 To create a new site that only includes Posts and Files, and does not include the default Staff Journal tab, choose the “other” site template.
 Here’s where you’ll find it:

 This is a tricky one.
 Your SU account (and every other SU account) has access to SharePoint’s version of Visio Online, which is a functional but limited version of Visio, and does not include access to a downloadable version of Visio.
 You can access SharePoint’s version of Visio Online by going to a SharePoint document library and clicking New > Visio drawing.
 Visio Plan 2 is an extra license that is not available to all fac/staff.
 If you want extra Visio firepower you will need to purchase Visio; you can do so through the University’s technical purchasing department

 Unfortunately, we don’t have the tenant license for Power Virtual Agents.

 Flow and Power Automate are different; Power Automate is the umbrella service that allows you to create Flows, access connectors, and get into AI Builder (only the trial version is accessible today, but this is an access point for AI Builder if we were licensed for it).